skipoleschris/xsbt-cucumber-plugin/README.markdown

     lazy val myProject = Project ("my-project", file ("."), settings = Defaults.defaultSettings ++
                                              CucumberPlugin.cucumberSettingsWithTestPhaseIntegration)

+#### Running as an integration test framework ####
+If you wish to support cucumber running as an integration test framework (via the it:test task) then use this alternative settings group instead:

+    lazy val myProject = Project ("my-project", file ("."), settings = Defaults.defaultSettings ++
+                                             CucumberPlugin.cucumberSettingsWithIntegrationTestPhaseIntegration)
+                                   .configs(IntegrationTest)
+                                   .settings(Defaults.itSettings : _*)

+This will ensure the necessary jars and test frameworks are installed in the IntegrationTest config as opposed to the normal Test config.
+For more information about setting up an IntegrationTest config see the testProjects/integrationTestIntegrationProject or http://www.scala-sbt.org/release/docs/Detailed-Topics/Testing.

 ## Customisation ##
 The plugin supports a number of customisations and settings.
 Note that these setting customisations only apply to running using the standalone 'cucumber' task.
 Running cucumber as a test framework does not support any customisation options.